Barbeques Galore

-Barbeques Galore is Australia's biggest specialist barbeque and outdoor furniture retailer, owned by Quadrant Private Equity It specializes in barbecue grills, accessories and consumables.
-There are over 90 stores in Australia, and several authorised dealers internationally.
+Barbeques Galore is an Australian specialist barbeque and outdoor furniture retailer.
+It specialises in barbeque grills, accessories and consumables.
+As at February 2026, there were 68 company owned stores and 27 franchises.

 With brands including Ziegler and Brown, Kamado Joe, Prosmoke, Traeger, Beefeater and Saxon, Barbeques Galore offers a wide range of gas and solid fuel barbeques, fuels and consumables, accessories, heating, and outdoor furniture.

+In 2026, the company fell into receivership, only weeks after being turned to Gordon Brothers by Quadrant Private Equity in 2025.
+In June 2026, the company fell into liquidation after a recapitalisation deal fell through, with the remaining company-owned stores to close.

+With the company-owned stores closed, on 3 August, the company's operations were acquired by ACOM International.

 History

 Barbeques Galore was founded by Max Mason in Sydney, Australia in 1976.
 The company expanded to the United States in 1980, opening a store in Santa Fe Springs, a suburb of Los Angeles.

-After ten years as a listed company on the Australian Securities Exchange, Barbeques Galore delisted in 1996, and soon after listed on the US Nasdaq.
+After ten years as a listed company on the Australian Securities Exchange, Barbeques Galore delisted in 1996, and listed on the US Nasdaq soon after.
 In late 2005, the firm was delisted from the Nasdaq after a leveraged buy-out by Australian venture capital firm, Ironbridge Capital.
-Ironbridge Capital split the Australian and US arms of the business into two separate entities (but retained ownership of both).
+Ironbridge Capital split the Australian and US arms of the business into two separate entities, retaining ownership of both.

 Following a severe downturn in business in the US, partly attributed to the fall in new housing on the back of the sub-prime mortgage crisis, Barbeques Galore USA filed for protection under Chapter 11 on 15 August 2008.
 Barbeques Galore US assets were purchased by Grand Home Holdings on 12 September 2008.